Kialo requires cookies to work correctly.

 Teachers may not have the knowledge to convey the information, doing more harm than good.

 This relies on the teaching being compassionate and unbiased; teachers with personal or political biases could end up causing more harm than good.

 Children should learn about gender identity and sexual orientation from their families rather than in class.

 Gender identity and sexual orientation are not essential life skills.
 There is no reason why public institutions should be instructing students on topics that aren't essential to leading a successful life.

 It's a complicated topic, and children might not understand.

 Should puberty in children be delayed in preparation for gender reassignment?

-All children should be taught to code in school
+Should all children should be taught to code in school?